 Data and device security are important to safeguard both healthcare app adoption as well as functionality.
 Features such as two-factor authentication(2FA) and end-to-end data encryption services will make sure that data shared over secure connections and channels have no breaches.
 This mobile phone security will further ensure that not everyone has access to data on people.

 Speaking of 2FA, mobile users are asked to confirm their identity by entering a password and then confirming a secondary component, such as their voice identification, fingerprint, retinal scanning, or simply text message in tandem with a verification code.
 Often, implementing 2FA in the medical app is sufficient enough to confirm that only the authorized person is accessing the data.

-HIPPA is the biggest regulation to review your healthcare applications.
+HIPAA is the biggest regulation to review your healthcare applications.
 It governs how to legitimately share data and also preserve patient privacy.
-There are different levels of HIPPA compliance that go with different apps.
-You need to choose your level of HIPPA compliance depending upon the kind of data you choose and share.
+There are different levels of HIPAA compliance that go with different apps.
+You need to choose your level of HIPAA compliance depending upon the kind of data you choose and share.

-How will you decide the level of HIPPA compliance of your app?
+How will you decide the level of HIPAA compliance of your app?